 Perhaps one of the biggest advantages of the TNR program and the resulting community cat colonies is the fact that we are able to reduce the suffering that community cats endure.
 Cats living on their own on the street suffer from hunger, thirst, and extreme cold.
 Often we see and hear of horrible situations that homeless cats are found in – either frozen under cars or found dead as a result of malnutrition and poor health.
 It is through no fault of their own that their pain and hardships continue to grow with their increasing population.
 It is satisfying to know that we are doing something for a few of these animals, and hopefully with time, will be reaching even more of them.

 Feeding stray and feral cats without first trapping and sterilizing them is unfortunately not as good an idea as first appears.
 While it makes us feel good to feed hungry animals, the better nutrition will only allow them to have larger litters when they reproduce – adding more cats to the same, difficult life on the street.
 Two unsterilized breeding cats can produce over 80,000 cats in their lifetime!

-If you’ve noticed stray cats in your neighbourhood and would like to help them, please contact RCR or the Regina Humane Society to discuss potential options for sterilization and information on how to set up a controlled feral cat colony.
+If you’ve noticed stray cats in your neighbourhood and would like to help them, please contact RCR or the Regina Humane Society to discuss potential options for sterilization and information on how to set up a managed community cat colony.
 There is also a lot of information in other articles in this section of our website as well: